GoPlausible/algorand-remote-mcp/README.md

 - `get_wallet_assets`: Get assets owned by the configured wallet
 - `get_wallet_publickey`: Get the public key for the configured wallet
 - `reset_wallet_account`: Reset the wallet account for the configured user
+- `logout`: Logout from the OAuth provider and clear authentication cookies
+- `revoke_token`: Revoke an OAuth token with the upstream provider

 ### Transaction Management
 - `create_payment_transaction`: Create a payment transaction